sorskoot/RosieBot/commands.md

 !light {color name} | change the background lighting by specifying a CSS-color !merch | Shows the link the the Sorskoot Shop
-!uptime | Shows the amount of time the stream is live
+!uptime | Shows the amount of time the stream is live !hype | spam chat with purple love and fire

 ## sound fx